 Survey of Earned Doctorates: Complete the survey.

 Keep the confirmation of completion with your permanent records.

-Check with our office after 3 business days, and before the final clearance deadline, if this remains as a deficiency in your Editorial Package.
+Check with our office after three business days, and before the final clearance deadline, if this remains as a deficiency in your editorial package.

 Completion of this survey is required for all UF doctoral dissertation candidates.

 You also must achieve final clearance status by the Final Clearance Deadline listed for the term.
 No exceptions can be granted to these deadlines.
 It's your responsibility to ensure all forms are recorded accurately in the Editorial Package portal found within GIMS by the deadline.

-Please be aware that a library processing fee of \$12.80 will appear in your ONE.UF account for the services provided to you by the UF Libraries; this library fee is not a charge associated with Graduate School assistance provided.
+Please be aware that a library processing fee will appear in your ONE.UF account for the services provided to you by the UF Libraries.